en0/oopp/README.md

 # Object Oriented Programming

-A Presentation and discuession about Object Oriented Programming.
+A Presentation and discuss about Object Oriented Programming.